azurefireice/BuffDuty/README.md

 _Hint_
-The way we currently using it - is we create a custom macro with this command and put it to UI for convenience.
+The way we currently using it - is we create a custom macro with this command and put it in UI for convenience.
 For example:

 `/buffduty priest custom sparksheal` - will send BuffDuty message for *priest* class in a *custom* channel named *sparksheal*
 `/buffduty m r` - will send BuffDuty message for *mage* class in a *raid* channel